-To register a charity you will need to complete the online registration process on the Charity Commission website.
+To register your organisation with the Charity Commission you must complete an online registration form.
 If you provide all the information and documents required, and answer all the questions clearly, the Charity Commission state that they will complete the process within 30 days.

 Before completing the online form you should collect together all the documents and information that you will need.
 This includes:

-The Charity Commission produces a model governing document for each form of charity organisation, which you can fill in with details of your own charity.
-If it suits you to combine a model governing document with one of the example objects referred to earlier, it will speed up and simplify the application process.
+The Charity Commission produces model governing documents for different legal structures, which you can fill in with details of your own charity.
+Using a model governing document and wording from the Charity Commission’s example objects will speed up and simplify the application process.

 If your group has its own governing document, it is essential that it takes account of all the points in the relevant model even if it does not follow the exact format or wording.
 For more information see the Charity Commission guidance CC22b How to write your charity’s governing document.

-This will be signed by all of your committee members declaring that they are willing to act as charity trustees.
-The governing document of your group will define who your trustees are.
-They are responsible for the running of your organisation and it is important that they are willing to take an active part in it.
+All your committee members must sign a declaration to say they are willing to act as charity trustees.
+Trustees are responsible for the running of your organisation and it is important that they are willing to take an active part in it.

 All Charitable Incorporated Organisations must register with the Charity Commission when setting up, so they will have no accounts information at the time of registration.
-In this case you will need to provide details of how your CIO will be funded in order to achieve its aims.
+They must provide information about how the charity will be funded.

-Other charities will need to show that their annual income is at least £5000.
-This will probably be your last set of annual accounts, and your bank account details.
+Other charities must show that their annual income is at least £5,000.
+You should provide your organisation’s most recent set of accounts, and bank details.

-You will need to provide information to explain:
+You will also need to provide the following information:

-- how your organisation’s purposes are for public benefit, and how you will carry them out to ensure that you achieve your purposes.
+- how your organisation’s purposes are for public benefit

 The Charity Commission guidance Registering as a charity (CC21) provides details on all the preparation you will need to do before registering.